top of page

 If your cat doesn't take to wearing a harness on the first attempt, leave it a day or so before trying again.
 This can be a lengthy process in itself, but patience is the best way of getting the desired results - with plenty of rewards to build those positive associations.
 Treats should be given immediately after putting on and taking off the harness.

 Once your cat is familiar with this process, leave the harness on for a few minutes at a time until it's comfortable walking and moving around.
 You can offer treats periodically to reward or distract, if necessary.
-You could also try playing with kitty's favourite toy to practice a range of different motions.
+You could also play with kitty's favourite toy to practice a range of different motions.
 This will show if the harness is too loose or too tight, and if you need to make any adjustments.

 Again, this could take anything from minutes to hours, days, weeks - or in the case of my boys, never!
 I wasn't expecting miracles, given that we all know how skittish my fluffballs are.
 Let's just say their reactions were clear enough to tell me that it wasn't going to happen.
 It's disappointing, but some kitties simply aren't made for being walked and this should be respected at all costs.

-Cat exploring outdoors in a vest harness.
+Cat exploring outdoors in a harness.

-3. Taking Cats Outside
+Taking Cats Outside

 Owner walking their cat in a garden.